UST-Robotics-Team/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/Homework/Problem_Set.md

 * If the rounded value is an integer (e.g. 3.0, -2.0, 42.0), then chop off the `.0` and print the integer part (e.g. 3, -2, 42).

 ### How do I submit homework?
 This year we'll be adopting the ZINC platform as our grading system.
-Setup is unfortunately still in progress, and we are working hard on it.
-Please be patient and stay tuned for further announcements.
-Meanwhile, you can create a private repo using our [public homework template](https://github.com/UST-Robotics-Team/SoftwareTutorialHW) and store your code there.
+Please visit [ZINC](https://zinc.cse.ust.hk/assignments) to upload your answers (upload a .zip file with only main.c inside).
+All public test cases are listed at `Test_Cases.md` and hidden test cases will be conducted after the deadline of the homework submission.